 - Dark Water (‘Honogurai mizu no soko kara’ is the original)

 - One missed Call (‘Chakushin ari’ is the original)

 Yes, you may watch the new remakes.
-To be honest, they save having to look at the subtitles whilst trying to work out the plot.
 However, in watching the western remakes you will lose some subtlety of atmosphere, even if you gain in increased special effects and explosions.